jethornton/flexgui/docs/source/hal.rst

 ------

-Any QPushButton, QCheckBox or QRadioButton can be assigned to a HAL `bit` pin by adding four string type Dynamic Properties as shown in this table
+Any QPushButton, QCheckBox or QRadioButton can be assigned to a HAL `bit` pin by adding four string type Dynamic Properties.
+The pin_name used will create a HAL pin prefixed with `flexhal.` A pin_name of my-button would be in HAL `flexhal.my-button`.

 .. csv-table:: HAL Push Button
    :width: 100%